 The Trust’s textile collections are of international importance, numbering over 100,000 individual items, the majority of these precious, and often unique objects, remain on display in the houses for which they were made or acquired.

 These textiles boast a wide range of styles, materials and techniques.
 From grand furnishings such as state beds with rich hangings and trimmings to fine tapestries and costumes, they all help us connect directly with the people of our past.

 What we offer

 The National Trust Textile Conservation Studio is our only in-house conservation treatment facility.
 As well as ensuring our own significant textile collection is maintained, we also offer our expertise to external organisations and private clients.

-Our team comprises of seven trained conservators, a studio assistant and an administrator.
+Our team comprises of eight trained conservators, a conservation assistant and a senior business support co-ordinator .
 Their experience and skills, added to the knowledge of other specialist Trust staff, results in multidisciplinary team working to find the best treatment solutions.

 We provide a competitive textile conservation service and our expertise and specialist facilities enable us to treat the Trust’s most significant, and often complex textile projects, offering continuity of care and management.